 The government is hearing what is being said but the government is intent on reform

-Only one in five flights has been leaving Paris airports with action due to continue up to 06:00 (05:00 GMT) on Wednesday.
+Only one in five flights has been leaving Paris airports with action due to continuing up to 06:00 (05:00 GMT) on Wednesday.

-The mass protest has been called by unions angry at government moves towards privatisation, pension reforms and spending cuts.
+The mass protest has been called by unions angry at government moves towards privatization, pension reforms and spending cuts.

-BBC correspondent Valerie Jones reports from Paris that the demonstration was so large it took more than two hours for all the protesters to leave the starting-point.
+BBC correspondent Valerie Jones reports from Paris that the demonstration was so large it took more than two hours for all the protesters to leave the starting point for the air strike.